SamAlber/2-tier-architecture/README.md

 - **Secure Access**: Only EC2 instances with the appropriate security group (`web_sg`) can access the database on port 3306.
 - **Credential Management**: Database credentials are securely stored and managed via SSM Parameter Store, avoiding hardcoding sensitive information.

+**Why Place RDS in Private Subnets?**

+- **No Need for Public Access**: Databases typically only need to be accessed internally.
+- **Enhanced Security**: Reduces exposure to potential attacks by isolating the database.
+- **Compliance**: Aligns with best practices and compliance requirements for data protection.

+**Connecting EC2 and RDS**

+- **Internal Networking**: Communication occurs over the VPC's internal network.
+- **No NAT Gateway Required for EC2 to RDS**: Since both are within the VPC, they can communicate directly.

 ### NAT Gateway and Internet Access

 #### Components: